edgeimpulse/example-standalone-inferencing-ecm3532/README.md

 # Edge Impulse Example: stand-alone inferencing (Eta Compute ECM3532)

-This runs an exported impulse on any Mbed-enabled development board.
+This runs an exported impulse on the Eta Compute ECM3532 AI Sensor board.
 See the documentation at [Running your impulse locally (ECM3532)](https://docs.edgeimpulse.com/docs/running-your-impulse-ecm3532).

 ## License